BPS Degeneracies and Superconformal Index in Diverse Dimensions: Conclusion

 \section{Conclusion}

 We have seen in this paper that the BPS states which arise in the IR flow of superconformal theories upon deformations, are a powerful tool in computing superconformal indices at the conformal point.
 This is particularly so in $d=3,5$, where we have proposed how one may recover the full index in terms of the BPS partition functions.
-We have given an indirect argument for our proposal based on reduction of the theory to 4D and Pestun's result for partition functions on $S^4$.
-We have checked that it works in all the known examples.
-It should be possible\footnote{We conjecture that this should make sense in the full M-theory context, at least for non-compact Calabi-Yau threefold, i.e., that one could embed the constructions of \cite{pestun,nati} and similar extensions in other dimensions in the full string theory.} to derive these results by compactifying M-theory on toric 3-folds times $S^1\times S^4$ and applying localization ideas to the full string theory similar to the derivation of OSV conjecture in \cite{beas}.
+Even though we have not given a full derivation of the proposal we have checked that it works in all the known examples.
+It should be possible\footnote{We conjecture that this should make sense in the full M-theory context, at least for non-compact Calabi-Yau, i.e., that one could embed the constructions of \cite{pestun,nati} and similar extensions in other dimensions in the full string theory.} to derive these results by compactifying M-theory on toric 3-folds times $S^1\times S^4$ and applying localization ideas to the full string theory similar to the derivation of OSV conjecture in \cite{beas}.

 It is natural to ask whether we can compute the partition function of supersymmetric theories on $S^5$ and $S^3$ using BPS data.
 Indeed there is a natural proposal for this \cite{guli}, which shows how this may be done using topological strings.
-Moreover this leads to computation of the index of 6d superconformal theories with ${\cal N}=(1,0)$ and ${\cal N}=(2,0)$ supersymmetry on $S^1\times S^5$ \cite{guli}.
+Moreover this can also be used to formulate the index of $(1,0)$ and $(2,0)$ theories on $S^1\times S^5$.
 We thus see that BPS states, as captured by topological strings, are powerful enough to capture the partition function and the superconformal index of a large number of theories in diverse dimensions.

 Our work gives further motivation for a reformulation of supersymmetric theories entirely in terms of their BPS data in the IR, in diverse dimensions with varying amounts of supersymmetry.
 It would be very important to see if one can fully reconstruct the superconformal theories solely from their BPS data.